1880 Republican National Convention: Pre-convention politics

 Before voting began, delegates had to make a determination on the unit rule.
 Prior to the start of the convention, Garfield noted, "I regard it [the unit rule] as being more important than even the choice of a candidate."
 If the unit rule was supported by a majority of the delegates, the triumvirate would solidify Grant's support and win the nomination.
 Unfortunately for the Half-Breeds, triumvir J. Donald Cameron was chairman of the Republican National Committee.
 Cameron planned to suppress any opposition to the unit rule.
 But his plan leaked, and within days almost all the delegates knew about it.
 Supporters of Sherman and Blaine knew that they had to stop Cameron.
 Blaine's forces agreed that they could only prevent Cameron from imposing the unit rule by removing him as the chair of the Republican National Committee.

 At 7:00 P.M. on May 31, Cameron convened the committee's last meeting before the convention.
 Of the forty-six attendees, Cameron counted only sixteen allies.
 The rest were anti-Grant delegates who planned to block Cameron.
-Colorado senator Jerome B. Chaffee handed Cameron a handwritten motion that was orchestrated by William E. Chandler.
+Colorado senator Jerome B. Chaffee handed Cameron a handwritten anti-unit rule motion that was orchestrated by William E. Chandler.
 Cameron expected this and ruled Chaffee's motion out of order.
 Under questioning by Chaffee, Cameron explained that the committee could only appoint a temporary convention chairman but could not vote on the unit rule, which he said was the purview of the convention's Rules Committee.
 Cameron then used a ruling from George Congdon Gorham, a California Stalwart delegate who as secretary of the United States Senate was an expert on parliamentary procedure, to sustain his action.
 One by one, anti-Grant delegates unsuccessfully tried to appeal Cameron's ruling.
 Gorham proclaimed that as committee chairman, Cameron could do "as he saw fit."
 Marshall Jewell, a Connecticut delegate and national committee member who had served as Grant's Postmaster General, spoke against Cameron's rulings.
 Cameron did not comment but called for a brief recess.
 After the recess, he acknowledged a motion from William E. Chandler to elect George Frisbie Hoar, a neutral senator and delegate from Massachusetts, as the convention's temporary chairman.